vipinkatara/msk-patient-journey/README.md

 > **Where are patients dropping out of the MSK care journey, what operational factors are
 > associated with that drop-off, and what should the organization investigate next?**

-This is the kind of ambiguous, high-leverage question a Senior Data Scientist is asked to turn into a clear, defensible, and actionable analysis.

 ## Approach

 ```text